Review: Disco Elysium

 As Harry you’re tasked with two primary objectives: solving the murder of a mercenary caught between two sides of a trade union dispute, and reconstructing your shattered psyche in the aftermath of an apocalyptic bender.

-You take the figurative role of a mech pilot sitting inside Harry’s head, tugging at the levers of his conflicting impulses as you try to pull together the facts of what happened in the lead up to a morning of dull, aching sobriety.
+You take the role of a mech pilot sitting inside Harry’s head, tugging at the levers of his conflicting impulses as you try to pull together the facts of what happened in the lead up to a morning of dull, aching sobriety.

-And yet, here you are.
+And yet, here you both are.

 This question echoes over the course of the game: why are you here?
 Why does Harry get a second chance, when so many others don’t?
 After committing sin upon sin, why is Harry allowed to persist?